Review of the Amex EveryDay and Amex EveryDay Preferred Credit Cards

 - Return Protection: If a retailer refuses to take back an item, American Express will provide a refund for eligible items.
 Up to 90 days after the date of purchase, up to $300 per item and $1,000 per year.

 - Dispute Resolution: American Express will work with you to resolve any problems you have with unauthorized or unrecognized charges.

-Some similar cash back cards, like the Citi Double Cash, offer a price protection benefit too.
+Some similar cash back cards offer a price protection benefit too.
 This will refund you the difference when you buy an item then find it at a lower price somewhere else shortly after your purchase.
 There are no such benefits on the Amex EveryDay cards.

 It’s common for major credit cards like these to have some basic travel benefits.
 There’s nothing that stands out too much on these cards, but here’s a quick overview of the travel benefits:

 - Global Assist Hotline: When traveling more than 100 miles from home, provides 24/7 access to legal, medical, emergency, and other assistance services.